-About: Zazzle was founded in 2005 by Robert Beaver and his two sons Jeff and Bobby Beaver.
+Zazzle was founded in 2005 by Robert Beaver and his two sons Jeff and Bobby Beaver.
 They are based in California, USA.
 It is the only POD store that offers 100% fully customizable products to the customer.
 This means the customer can add text and images to an existing product, or create their own unique customized product.

-as of writing, Zazzle offers 1309 total products.
+As of the time of writing, Zazzle offers 1309 total products.
 Their categories include the following:

 - Clothing (256 options, including t-shirts, sweatshirts, hoodies, polo shirts, tank tops, long sleeve shirts, baby clothes, underwear, shoes, leggings, tie-dyed shirts, and children’s clothing, some of which is available in all-over print form)